yahya010/yahya010.github.io/_pages/about.md

 For more info
 ------
-For more detailed information about my projects, research experiences, and technical skills, please refer to my full resume and publications page or for any questions or collaboration opportunities, don't hesitate to contact me!
+For more detailed information, please refer to my full resume and publications page or for any questions or collaboration opportunities, don't hesitate to contact me!